isocpp/CppCoreGuidelines/CppCoreGuidelines.md

  ???
 (HS: A lot of people say "to break cycles", while I think "temporary shared ownership" is more to the point.)
 ???(BS: breaking cycles is what you must do; temporarily sharing ownership is how you do it.
-You could "temporarily share ownership simply by using another `stared_ptr`.)
+You could "temporarily share ownership" simply by using another `stared_ptr`.)

 ##### Enforcement